Vince McMahon: Personal life

-McMahon married Linda Edwards on August 26, 1966, in New Bern, North Carolina.
-The two met in church during their teenage years—he was 16 and she was 13—and were introduced by his mother.
-At the time, McMahon was still using the Lupton surname.
-The couple remained married for decades and were longtime business partners in WWE, although they reportedly separated at some point prior to 2022 without pursuing a legal divorce.

-They have two children, Shane and Stephanie, both of whom became involved in the family’s wrestling business.
-Shane held various executive and on-screen roles before departing the company in 2010 and returning in 2016.
-Stephanie played a prominent role in WWE both behind the scenes and as a television performer until stepping down in 2023.
-Through their children, the McMahons have six grandchildren.
-Shane and his wife, Marissa Mazzola, have three sons: Declan, Kenyon, and Rogan.
-Stephanie and her husband, Paul Levesque—better known by his ring name, Triple H—have three daughters: Aurora, Murphy, and Vaughn.

 Wealth

 McMahon has accumulated substantial personal wealth over the course of his business career.
 As of 2006, he owned a $12 million penthouse in Manhattan, a $40 million estate in Greenwich, Connecticut, a $20 million vacation property, and a 47-foot yacht named Sexy Bitch.
 His net worth has fluctuated alongside the fortunes of WWE, particularly its publicly traded stock.
 He first appeared on the Forbes list of billionaires in 2001, but was removed from the list in subsequent years.
 In 2015, he reentered the rankings with an estimated net worth of $1.2 billion.
 By 2018, his wealth was estimated at approximately $3.6 billion.

 Political activity

 McMahon and his wife have been long-standing supporters of Republican political causes.
 In 2014, they donated approximately $1 million to federal candidates and political action committees, including American Crossroads and the research group America Rising.
 They also donated $5 million to the Donald J. Trump Foundation, the now-defunct charitable organization affiliated with Donald Trump.